myersm0/WordFrequencyDistributions.jl/README.md

 V(999, c) # 33 ns; the number of words occurring 999 times
 ```

-## Comparison to ZipfR
+## Performance notes and comparison to ZipfR
-The R language already offers an excellent package, zipfR, for the same things implemented here.
-With this package, I wanted to see if I could improve on the performance (in terms of both speed and capacity for handling large corpora).
+There's already an excellent package in the R language for the things implemented here (and more), [zipfR](http://zipfr.r-forge.r-project.org).
+With the current package, I wanted to see if I could improve on the performance in terms of both speed and capacity for handling large corpora.

 I found two things.
 One, the performance of zipfR is already excellent.
-Two, it's hard to compare the two packages directly, because use cases can differ so much.
+Two, it's hard to compare the two packages directly, because they operate very differently and because use cases can differ so much.
 For example:
 - for initialization of a corpus of 27k tokens, I get a 1.97 ms initialization time in this package, compared to 6.16 ms with zipfR.
 For larger corpora however, zipfR comes out ahead
 - this package comes out ahead in subsetting and sampling operations (e.g. for subsetting and computing occurrence statistics for the first 1000 tokens of `c`, I get 31 μs in this package versus 588 μs in zipfR; performance gains in this respect are similar for random sampling and for larger sizes)

+The reasons for the performance difference behind both of these examples is the same: this package does more work upfront in constructing the corpus, in order to facilite fast subsetting and sampling later on.

 [![Build Status](https://github.com/myersm0/WordFrequencyDistributions.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/WordFrequencyDistributions.jl/actions/workflows/CI.yml?query=branch%3Amain)